 The market is moving.
 Aircraft valuations are shifting based on the regulatory realities of 2026.
 Do not let inefficient capital structuring dictate your flight path.

-Note: The following metrics represent baseline Tier-1 underwriting targets.
+Baseline Tier-1 underwriting targets.
 Actual approvals are highly dependent on the guarantor's global cash flow, liquidity, and exact collateral pedigree.

 | Asset Class | Max LTV | Typical Amortization | Min.
 Credit Profile |